saranshbansal/learn-aws/NOTES_STORAGE.md

 - If you increase the table’s provisioned throughput settings beyond what the existing partitions can support.
 - If an existing partition fills to capacity and more storage space is required.

+>> Note: Even if you have sufficient RCUs, there is still chances of throttling if the data is not partitioned evenly.

 ### Best practices for partition keys

 - Use high-cardinality attributes – e.g. e-mailid, employee_no, customerid, sessionid, orderid, and so on.